glasnt/talks/2019_05_PyConUS.podium/slides.md

 Turns out, there's a, at first, simple solution to this
 ---
 class: title
-## `<span>`
+## `html`

 ???

-HTML and span objects.

-If I just use span images with background colors, formed into rows of colours, I can create a chart.
+I ended up making the charts in HTML.

+Simple, right?
+Well, not really.

+The CSS I had to write in order to make the charts work was a bunch of trial and error, because, well, I'm not a css developer.
+I have absolutely respect for the people that can code in CSS, because that's hard.

 ---

 class: title
+## `webkit` vs `blink`

+???

+Turns out webkit and blink, the two major engines of today, are 99.9% identical... and some of the CSS I was writing was show differently in these engines.

+I have to use both, because since I'm chosing HTML as my rendering engine, I need a way to export images.

+---

+class: title
+## Google Chrome
+### Was `webkit`, now `blink`

+???

+Chrome is my browser of choice, and that uses blink

+But for image exporting
+---

+class: title
+## `imgkit`
+???

+I use imgkit, a python wrapper for wkhtmltopdf.. where wk is webkit

+---
+class: title
 ## `box-shadow: inset 0 0 0 0.5px`

 ???

-and by using inset box shadows, I can have a half pixel border around every span, which when they are placed side by side by side, creates a 1 pixel border around all the cells.
+what I thought I could do was use inset box shadows, I can have a half pixel border around every span, which when they are placed side by side by side, creates a 1 pixel border around all the cells.

 Simple right?